-At Shiftwork Solutions, we know that finding the right schedule is difficult.
-We have plenty more examples of shift schedules on this site that you can see (there is a link at the bottom of this page).
+At Shiftwork Solutions, we know that finding the right shift schedule is difficult.
+We have numerous examples of shift schedules on this site that you can see (there is a link at the bottom of this page).
 In addition to these examples, there are many other issues that need to be considered that are discussed below.
-Looking at examples is easy, but the hard part is designing the schedule that is right for your site and then implementing it.
+Looking at examples is easy, but the hard part is designing the shift schedule that is right for your site and then implementing it.

 You can find a lot more information about shift schedules by visiting our blog posts on this subject.